WLNC

 WLNC (1300 AM) is a radio station broadcasting adult contemporary, oldies, and Carolina Beach Music.
 Licensed to Laurinburg, North Carolina, United States, the station is currently owned by Scotland Broadcasting Company, Inc.

+In 1994, WLNC was one of 79 stations approved for the AM expanded band.
+The station signed on each morning at 6 A.M. with 500 watts and signed off at 7:30 P.M. to protect WJFK.
+The daytime signal for the adult contemporary and local news station was 1,000 watts, from 6:30 A.M. to 6:30 P.M.
+The station would have moved to 1620 AM and added a nighttime signal, allowing election results and sports events.

 The station's daytime power is 500 watts (non-directional).
 While the station is authorized to broadcast at night with a power of 74 watts (non-directional), it currently does not operate at night.